Mak2006/python-rest-app-cont/README.md

     - functional
     - unit
 ```
-1. we create the `__init__.py` empty file, so that we can treat `mathapp` as a moudle
+1. we create the `__init__.py` empty file, so that we can treat `mathapp` as a module

 ### Test run the application.
 `python server.py` launces this and the application would be available at the stock URL
 ![enter image description here](https://i.imgur.com/rPo5m1T.png)

 ### Enhance the UI
-The UI at present has no authentication or authorisation, it is a simple mechnism to obtain some input and call the rest service exposed and get the response.
-This is merely achived by including a home.html which serves as the landing page of our application.
+The UI at present has no authentication or authorisation, it is a simple mechanism to obtain some input and call the rest service exposed and get the response.
+This is merely achieved by including a home.html which serves as the landing page of our application.
 We change it and we add a welcome note and add a form.
 At this stage our application is ![App](https://i.imgur.com/w5yGfU3.png)

 ### The REST backend layer and the model
 At this stage it is a monolith and in the same `server.py` we create our service and model.
 We add the HTTP POST handlers.
 This is the part where the REST api is created.
 A add method is created.
 It is exposed as as POST method using `@app.route('/mathapp/api/v1.0/add', methods=['POST'])`.
 The input parameters are obtained via `a = request.json.get('number1', 0);` where `number1` matches the input field.
 The data is then converted to floats.
-Then the result is then returned via jsonify object
+Then the result is then returned via jsonify object. **Edit** - this has been changed to remove support for json and stick to only form encoded.

 ### Testing the `add` service layer.
 We do the following test
 1. Using curl to post a message.